-At December 31, 2001, the Company had 342 aircraft under operating leases and 76 aircraft under capital leases - which includes both operating and non-operating aircraft.
+At December 31, 2001, the Company had 342 jet aircraft and 41 turboprop aircraft under operating leases and 76 jet aircraft and 55 turboprop aircraft under capital leases - which includes both operating and non-operating aircraft.
 The aircraft leases can generally be renewed at rates based on fair market value at the end of the lease term for one to five years.
 Most aircraft leases have purchase options at or near the end of the lease term at fair market value, but generally not to exceed a stated percentage of the defined lessor's cost of the aircraft or at a predetermined fixed amount.